 It reminds me of the pastor's son.
-Having been raised in the church this boy had always heard terms like justification and propitiation... and so forth...
-But he'd never really learned the meanings of those terms.
+Raised in church he'd been exposed to terms like justification and propitiation, etc...
+He'd heard of all the "ations," but he didn't really know the meanings of any of the terms.

 One day at school, the teacher asked her class, "What's the definition of the word procrastination?"

-The pastor's son raised his hand.
-He told her, "I'm not sure, but I know my church sure believes in it!"
+The pastor's son's hand shot up.
+He answered, "I'm really not sure, but I know my church sure believes in it!"

-Well, today I want to discuss four big words, that once you grasp them they'll become your best friends.
+Today I want to discuss four big words: justification, redemption, propitiation, and vindication.
+For once you grasp their meaning you'll treasure them like jewels.
 You've heard the expression, "Diamonds are a girl's best friend."
-And that's especially true of Jesus' girl, His bride, the Church.
+That is especially true of Jesus' girl, His bride, the Church.
 These diamonds will win your heart!